 3. Reduce Excess Oil Production

-4. Reduce Pore Size
+4. Minimize Pore Size

-5. Improves Dry Skin
+5. Improves Skin Hydration

-6. Reduce The Appearance Of Fine Lines And Wrinkles
+6. Reduce Fine Lines And Wrinkles

-This study examined 50 females with clinical signs of aging.
-They were told to apply 5% niacinamide on one half of the face and the other half with any moisturizer without niacinamide.
+In the study, they were told to apply 5% niacinamide on one half of the face and the other half with any moisturizer without niacinamide.
 The results showed that the side with niacinamide significantly improved the signs of aging while the other side of the face showed no improvement.

-7. Improves Rosacea Redness
+7. Soothes Rosacea Redness

 Studies have shown that niacinamide applied topically to rosacea patients can significantly improve the persistent redness of rosacea as well as reduce flare-ups.
 Niacinamide is well-tolerated and gentle that can be used for people with rosacea.

-8. UV Protection
+8. Provides UV Protection

 10. Improves Skin Elasticity